-Table 9: Number of Schools of Distinction, by Number of Recognitions (2007)
+Figure 9: Number of Schools with Recognition, by Number of Recognitions (2007)

-Table 10 shows the number of schools that met the recognition criteria in each area in 2007.
+Figure 10 shows the percentage of all schools that met the recognition criteria in each of the 30 cells in 2007.
 The largest number of schools (52%) met the criteria for reading achievement.
 Achievement in math, science, and among low-income students had fewer schools meeting the criteria.
 Only 4% had an overall average of 2.75 on the accountability index over the 2-year period.
-Although schools would have received recognition in a total of 9,082 areas, this represents less than 15% of the total maximum possible (30 cells x 2,046 schools).
-Figure 9 shows the percentage of all schools that would have received each type of recognition.
+Although schools would have received recognition in a total of 9,082 areas, this represents less than 15% of the maximum number of areas (30 cells x 2,046 schools).